infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 - Clear-cut effects were demonstrated only for individual selected interventions and indications.
 This underlines the necessity of proper neuropsychological evaluation to identify the patients for whom cognitive training is indicated.

-## Successful interventions include one or many of the following components:
+## Successful interventions in institutions include one or many of the following components:
 - According to a meta-analysis that described different interventions in instituional children, these components are seen in successful interventions that improve cognitive performance[^1],
 	- Regular visual and auditory stimulation
 	- Impersonal tactile stimulation